 Midge / EmergersTubing Midge

 A simple and ultra-effective pattern that uses micro tubing for a segmented, translucent body—perfect for imitating midge larvae and pupae in clear water.
-The Tubing Midge is deadly in tailwaters and spring creeks where midges are a primary food source.
+The Tubing Midge is effective in tailwaters and spring creeks where midges are a primary food source.

 Winter, Spring